 Zinc 1.8 mg

-Adzuki beans possess a wealth of nutrients, including proteins, dietary fibres, carbohydrates, and are low in fats, sodium, which aids in weight loss and heart health.
-Moreover, they possess key B vitamins and minerals like calcium, magnesium, zinc, potassium, that enhance metabolism, digestion, bone strength, skin wellness and regulate blood pressure.
+Adzuki beans possess a wealth of nutrients, including proteins, dietary fibres, and carbohydrates, and are low in fats, and sodium, which aids in weight loss and heart health.
+Moreover, they possess key B vitamins and minerals like calcium, magnesium, zinc, and potassium, that enhance metabolism, digestion, bone strength, skin wellness and regulate blood pressure.
 In addition, adzuki beans house a treasure trove of antioxidants like polyphenols, anthocyanins, flavonoids, saponins and tannins that showcase useful anti-inflammatory, antimicrobial and antidiabetic properties, for enhanced overall health.

 Adzuki Beans Health Benefits: